HawxChen/Linux-Kernel-Driver-Programming/README.md

-I implemented these Linux Kernel/Driver programs independently.
+I implement these Linux Kernel/Driver programs independently.

 *   01_mprobe_and_generanl_driver:
     *   A kernel module uses hashtable and synchronization